buildkite/docs/pages/apis/descriptions/_graphql_rule_id.md

     * From the **Rules** section of your **Organization Settings** page, accessed by selecting **Settings** in the global navigation of your organization in Buildkite.

-    * By running a [List rules](/docs/apis/graphql/cookbooks/rules#list-rules) GraphQL API query and obtaining this value from the `id` in the response associated with the rule type, source and target of the rule you wish to find (specified by the `name`, `source` and `target` values in the response).
+    * By running a [List rules](/docs/apis/graphql/cookbooks/rules#list-rules) GraphQL API query and obtaining this value from the `id` in the response associated with the rule type, source and target of the rule you wish to find (specified by the `type`, `source` and `target` values in the response).
 For example:

     ```graphql
     query getRules {